NotTimeForCode/Manejo-De-Incidentes/README.md

 should there be a status besides in process and concluded that is something like paused or postponed

 When an account is made, should an email have to be set, should it be optional or should it not be an option at all?
 Conclusion: If you have an account, you can create an account.
 Redirect to register.php from index.php or integrated into index.php.

 To-Do List:
+    index.php:

+    registeration:
+    stop page reloading from redirecting to login.php minimum character requirement for username and pwd visual components

     login:
-        Registration
-        password hashing and verification
+    blocking brute-force attacks

     search bar:
-        back function for search (in consideration)
-        search stays when page is data is sent to the db currently selected incident stays when data is sent to the db
+        back function for search (in consideration/ask adrian) search stays when page is data is sent to the db (postponed or cancelled) currently selected incident stays when data is sent to the db (postponed or cancelled)